There’s a rock painting craze sweeping the nation and if you haven’t heard of it then you may have been living under a rock!

 TIPS FOR PAINTING ROCKS

 1. Smooth rocks are the best to work with.
-You can get the ideal rocks/pebbles for painting from garden centres and pound shops.

 2. Wash your rocks with a mild detergent before leaving to dry.